WordPress/openverse/documentation/projects/proposals/project_improvement/20230913-project_proposal_project_improvements.md

 - Knowing that their PRs will be noticed, reviewed and merged in a timely manner.

-### Expectation for managers
+### Expectation for project leadership

-- While managers are not directly concerned with the day-to-day issues and PRs, they should be able to see a steady movement of cards from left-to-right.
+- While project leadership are not directly concerned with the day-to-day issues and PRs, they should be able to see a steady movement of cards from left-to-right.
-- The project discussion boards are more relevant to the management.
+- The project discussion boards are more relevant to the leadership.

 ## Miscellaneous